The History of the Wine Press

 But probably the most important part of the evolution of the wine press is that spoilage became a real rarity.
 And also the option of obtaining a standardized wine, with consistent flavor profiles.

-More about modern wine presses here https://sraml.com/product-category/winemaking/presses/.
+You can read more about modern wine presses here.
 You might also be interested in our article about different types of presses which you can find here.